SangResidata/Time-Series-Forecasting/README.md

 Model evaluation involves assessing how well a model performs and the accuracy of its predictions.
 It comprises of three key components:

 -  Performance metrics: Metrics such as root mean squared error (RMSE) calculate the differences between predicted and actual values, providing a measure of the accuracy of a model.
 -  Validation techniques: Cross-validation, backtesting, and other techniques assess the reliability of a model by evaluating its performance in making predictions on new data sets.
+-  Interpretability methods: Techniques such as local interpretable model-agnostic explanations (LIME) and Shapley additive explanations (SHAP) help with understanding model predictions, making the model’s decisions more transparent.